armory/docs/content/en/docs/installation/armory-operator/hal-op-migration.md

            <CONTENT>
    ```

-   Then replace the file path in the config to match the key in the `files` section:
+   Then replace the path in the config to match the key in the `files` section:

    ```yaml
    kubernetes: